 Enjoy These Hot Dogs With Bone-Healthy Side Dishes

-These bone-healthy hot dogs are excellent served with side dishes like Sunrise Salad, Pow Wow Salad, Crunchy Coleslaw, or Country Style Waldorf Salad, all of which (and many more) can be found in Bone Appétit, the companion cookbook to the Save Our Bones Program.
+These bone-healthy hot dogs are excellent served with side dishes like Sunrise Salad, Pow Wow Salad, Crunchy Coleslaw, or Country Style Waldorf Salad, all of which (and many more) can be found in Bone Appétit, the companion cookbook to the Osteoporosis Reversal Program.